-Bilateral relations with the Russian Federation remain damaged and deteriorating over the annexation of Crimea and its alleged role in continuing armed conflict in Donetsk and Lugansk regions.
+At the end of 2020, bilateral relations with the Russian Federation remain damaged and deteriorating over the annexation of Crimea and its alleged role in continuing armed conflict in Donetsk and Lugansk regions.
 Russian government maintains various trading barriers, which effectively resulted in a trading embargo for many key Ukrainian export products.
 In response, the Ukrainian Government keeps similar measures against Russian products.
-In particular, through all 2018, the Group's sales to the Russian Federation were subject to 19.9 per cent and 34.22 per cent anti-dumping duties for pipes and wheels products, respectively (plus an additional 5 per cent. duty for all Ukrainian import products in Russia).
+In particular, through all 2018, the Group's sales to the Russian Federation were subject to 19.9% and 34.22% anti-dumping duties for pipes and wheels products, respectively (plus an additional 5% duty for all Ukrainian import products in Russia).
 In April 2019, new Russian trading sanctions were introduced effective immediately, which banned steel pipe imports into Russia, impacting a majority of Interpipe's pipes products.
-In June 2019, Ukraine mirrored the Russian trade sanctions adopted in April by inclusion of a ban on seamless pipes produced in the Russian Federation.
-In July 2019, the Eurasian Economic Commission also suspended the 34.22 per cent. anti-dumping duty on import of wheels into the Customs Union until 1 June 2020.
-All these developments had a significant effect on the Group's operations, historically the Russian Federation market used to account for a significant share of the overall Group revenues.
-In order to decrease its dependence on the Russian market, the Group continued to implement a transformation plan, which aims to diversify its presence at the key markets and to further reduce dependence on Russian customers in its overall business portfolio.
+In June 2019, Ukraine mirrored the Russian Economic Commission also suspended the 34.22% anti-dumping duty on import of wheels into the Customs Union until 1 June 2020.
+The antidumping duty expired on 22 January 2021, however, on 6 February 2021, Russia has introduced a ban on import of railway wheels from Ukraine, which is likely to result in a substantial decline of sales volumes and revenues in the wheels business in 2021.
+It is not possible to predict when the import ban will be lifted.

 The Group's current and target business model assumes an extensive geographical diversification of its sales and presence in different markets.
 The Group's ability to operate in particular regions is highly dependent on specific trade regimes.

 Since 2014, the Group operated in the USA market under the special agreement ("Suspension Agreement") suspending antidumping duty of 7.47% on import of OCTG pipes produced by Interpipe.
-The Suspension Agreement was extended in June 2018 by the US Government for one year, expired in July 2019 and was not further extended.
+The Suspension Agreement was extended in June 2018 by the US Government for one year, expired in July 2019 without further extension and the U.S. is currently conducting an administrative review of its antidumping duty order initiated in July 2020.
 In addition to the antidumping duty, in March 2018 a safeguard tariff of 25% was imposed for all steel products from Ukraine including all of the Group's pipe products supplied to the USA market.
 In May 2019, the US State Department excluded Canada and Mexico from its steel and aluminium tariffs country list which may increase competition the Group faces in the USA from Canadian and Mexican pipe imports.
+The Group's seamless standard, line and pressure pipes were subject to an antidumping duty investigation initiated in July 2020.
+In February 2021 it was preliminary determined that 41.2% dumping margin may be imposed.

 In the European market Interpipe's seamless pipe products were subject to 13.8% antidumping duty.
-On 2 August 2019, the European Commission decreased antidumping duty on imports of certain seamless pipes and tubes produced by Interpipe from 13.8% to 8.1%.
+On 2 August 2019, the European Commission decreased anti-dumping duty on imports of certain seamless pipes and tubes produced by Interpipe from 13.8% to 8.1%.
 Since February 2019, the European Commission has put in place country-specific quotas for steel product imports, including Ukrainian seamless tubes and welded pipes, with 25% duty levied on any excess.